PEDALS is improving preschool children’s emotional competence and skills.

 - ASQ-SE – a validated screening tool for social emotional development

 - In-classroom coaching by early childhood experts for teachers and staff

-- Improvement and sustainability coaching for administrators
+- Data-based sustainability planning for administrators

 PEDALS organizations receive the curriculum, screening materials, training, and coaching at no cost.